djeremiah/kie-server-client-jms/README.md

 Based on the helloworld-brms quickstart available at https://github.com/jboss-developer/jboss-brms-quickstarts/

-I've rewritten HelloWorldBRMSTest.java to connect over JMS to the kie-server running in an instance of WildFly 8.1
+I've rewritten HelloWorldBRMSTest.java to connect over JMS to the kie-server running in an instance of BPM Suite 6.1

 Some prerequisites:

-* Install WildFly
+* Install EAP 6.4
-* Install kie-server and kie-workbench into WildFly
+* Install BPM Suite
 * Import the quickstarts into the workbench
 * Build and deploy helloworld-brms-kmodule project
 * Configure helloworld-brms-kmodule as a container in the kie-server